Lytol/pwdify/README.md

 A command line utility to password protect static web pages.

 ### TODO

-- [ ] Output each file as it is completed on the status screen
-- [ ] Everything should account appropriately for window size (WindowSizeMsg)
 - [ ] Write some tests already...
 - [ ] GH action for releases
   - [ ] https://goreleaser.com/